 Founder of the first Hungarian Java User group and regular speaker at meetup events and conferences.

-Commiter on Apache Ratis project and working on the dockerization of Apache Hadoop project.
+Committer of Apache Hadoop and Apache Ratis project and working on the Apache Hadoop Ozone project and the dockerization of Apache Hadoop,

 Kevin Brown is the Big Data Service Platform Engineer for Data & Analytics at ExxonMobil with a team of data architects and engineers focused on a mission to embed world class analytics to solve big data problems across the corporation.
 Kevin’s previous experience in software development and Linux administration played a critical role in helping pioneer a Big Data platform at ExxonMobil.
 Kevin holds an Information Technology degree from Brigham Young University.